anth12/inner-fire/_pages/eclectic-workshops.md

 **Fridays: Slow Flow and Hold from 2-3pm GMT**

 Joint mobilisation, gentle fascia stretching and conscious breathing.
-A light-hearted class with a chance to connect with others as well as promoting your physical and mental well-being
+A light-hearted class with a chance to connect with others as well as promoting your physical and mental well-being.